apereo/cas/docs/cas-server-documentation/installation/Configuration-Properties.md

 ## Embedded Container

-The following properties are related to the embedded containers that ships with CAS.
+The following properties are related to the embedded containers that ship with CAS.

 ```properties
 server.contextPath=/cas